christinatan1/Flixster/README.md

 ## Notes

 Some challenges I encountered were using the YouTube API and trying to implement video trailers, which unfortunately did not end up working, and using the Glide library.
-I was able to import the placeholder images in the end, but the rounded corners did not work; the landscape mode backdrop posters also did not adjust correctly after I tried using the Glide libraries.
+I was able to import the placeholder images and load the actual posters with Glide in the end, but the rounded corners did not work.
 In the future, I hope to successfully add the YouTube API and play trailers in the app.

 ## Open-source libraries used